 1 Corinthians 7:9 (NLT) – But if they can’t control themselves, they should go ahead and marry.
 It’s better to marry than to burn with lust.

 I think people take the words of the Bible and make their own interpretations and shacking up is probably an old interpretation that has been passed down for generations and generations without very many challenges or oppositions.
 I am definitely not trying to challenge the Bible…I’m just saying.
 You know how people can make the words of the Bible fit their individual situations and beliefs.

 When we decided to move in together, we had a number of reasons.
 The main being, we didn’t want to continue paying rent at two different apartments and we basically were always at one.
 Another reason was at that time we had been together for six years and felt like moving in was a natural next step.

 Now here we are, one year later, and let me tell you…living together is not all it’s cracked up to be!

 Actually experiencing living together has changed my perspective on it completely.
 Initially, we were a little hesitant because we didn’t want to disappoint our parents nor did we want to go against God.
-Then when our parents were, to our surprise, supportive - we realized we had to do what was best and realistic for us, so we just went ahead and did it.
+Then as and when our parents were, to our surprise, supportive – we realized we had to do what was best and realistic for us, so we just went ahead and did it.

 I’ve learned a lot about him and he’s learned a lot about me.
 After seven years of dating, us living together made us realize that a relationship is more than just a title and going out on dates – it is hard work, sweat and sometimes, tears.
 We still have kinks we need to work out, but living together has helped us work through them.
 It’s not easy to walk away when you have to pack up everything and find somewhere else to live.
 It also makes you take marriage more seriously.